The Origins of Amitabha Buddha Statues

 Sukhavati is a land of sonorous and visual bliss and all are welcome there who say his name or recite the Amitabha Buddha mantra 10 times.
 Indeed, Amitabha has made entrance into the Amitabha pure land very accessible to all devotees.
 Also, upon fulfillment of his 48 vows Amitabha became a Buddha and he now resides in Sukhavati.

-What is the Amitabha Buddha Mantra?
+Learn the Amitabha Buddha Mantra

 There are several acceptable versions of the Amitabha Buddha mantra.
 In Sanskrit there are two variations “om amitabha hrih” and also “namo amitabha buddha”.
 The Amitabha mantra meaning is “Homage to the Amitabha Buddha”.